sunpy/sunpy.org/about/project.rst

 -  Reviewing pull requests and issues on these repositories.
 -  Maintaining and improving the website theme and ablog.
 -  Updating the website as needed.
--  Implementing analytics on the website and docs.

 **Estimated Commitment Level**: Around 1 hour per week, but comes in bursts as PRs are opened.